AquaEBM/svf/README.md

 # SVF

-Digital implementation of the SVF filter, without any non-linearitites, (yet :D) based on the one in the book The Art of VA Filter Design by Vadim Zavalishin
+Digital, SIMD-compatible implementation of the SVF filter, without any non-linearitites, (yet :D) based on the one in the book The Art of VA Filter Design by Vadim Zavalishin

 # Installaion